realnikolaj/t8g1-skylab/content/group-vm.md

 We can now through our own machine access our directories and the shared directory

-5.
+## Custom ingress

-6. Install a service in docker of your choosing as group which you think will need to share amongst the group, for example authentication server, DNS server etc. Create a DMZ(a separate subnet –maybe a 10 subnet with your group number as subnet such as t1g1 is 10.11 and t1g2 is 10.12 and so on )
+### 6. Install a service in docker of your choosing as group which you
+think will need to share amongst the group,
+      for example authentication server, DNS server etc. Create a DMZ(a separate subnet –maybe a 10 subnet with your group number as subnet such as t1g1 is 10.11 and t1g2 is 10.12 and so on )